Top local movers for Indianapolis to Aurora moves

 - Aurora is more walkable than Indianapolis with a score of 43 out of 100 vs Indianapolis’s 31 out of 100.

-- Air quality in Aurora is moderate, and in Indianapolis it's good.
+- Air quality in Aurora is Moderate, and in Indianapolis it’s Good.

 - HOA rules: To keep things running smoothly, make sure you’re familiar with any HOA or community moving policies before the big day.

 - State licensing: The Colorado Public Utilities Commission (COPUC) regulates local and intrastate moving service providers in Colorado.
-Ensure the company you choose is licensed to handle your move.
+Make sure the moving company you use has a license before hiring.

-- State regulator: You can verify a Colorado moving company's license by visiting the state's public utilities commission.
+- State regulator: You can check the status of a Colorado moving license through the state’s public utilities commission.

 - Moving Permits: You won’t need a moving permit in Colorado, though it’s smart to double-check any local parking restrictions ahead of your move.

-- Change of address: To avoid missing any mail, we recommend submitting your USPS change of address form at least a week before your move.
-You can choose your official move date to make sure everything gets forwarded properly to Aurora Start the process here.
+- Change of address: We recommend submitting your USPS change of address form at least one week before your move to ensure your mail gets forwarded to Aurora without delay.
+You can select your official move date when completing the form.
+Start the process here.

-- Moving company insurance: The amount and type of insurance movers must have depends on state regulations.
+- Moving company insurance: State laws differ on mover insurance.
 Choose Released Value Protection for its cost-free advantage, provided by movers with minimal coverage.
-Under this option, the mover's responsibility is capped at 60 cents per pound per article.
+Under this option, the mover’s responsibility is capped at 60 cents per pound per article.
 For instance, if your mover lost or damaged a valuable item, you would only receive compensation based on this limited valuation.
-If you seek comprehensive coverage for your items' full value, discuss alternative options with the moving company you're hiring or explore third-party insurance providers.
+If you seek comprehensive coverage for your items’ full value, discuss alternative options with the moving company you’re hiring or explore third-party insurance providers.

 Where to live in Aurora